The Uncle Ruckus Reality Show: Airing and BET

-This show and its preceding episode ("The Hunger Strike") were not initially aired on Adult Swim.
-A Cartoon Network representative stated that BET had not contacted Cartoon Network regarding the episodes.
-Sony Pictures Television, which produces the series, has not issued a statement on the matter.
-The episodes are said to specifically attack Reginald Hudlin, BET's president of entertainment, and Debra Lee, president and chief executive officer of BET Holdings (parent company of BET.)
+There have been rumors that this and its preceding one, "The Hunger Strike", were initially banned from airing in the United States due to threatened litigation from BET.
+Sony Pictures Television, which produces the series, did not issue a statement on the matter.
+The episodes are said to specifically attack Reggie Hudlin, BET's president of entertainment from 2005 to 2008, and Debra L. Lee, president and chief executive officer of BET Holdings, the parent company of BET.

 Lee is portrayed as Deborah Leevil, a parody of the character Dr. Evil from the Austin Powers movies, and Hudlin is portrayed as Wedgie Rudlin, a "culturally insensitive buffoon coasting on his Ivy League education."
-In this episode, Leevil is portrayed to be much like Doctor Evil from the Austin Powers movies, by placing her finger near her mouth when excited or emphasizing a statement or using the word "evil."
+In this episode, Leevil is portrayed to be much like Doctor Evil from the Austin Powers movies, by placing her finger near her mouth when excited or emphasizing a statement, or using the word "evil."
 Leevil also speaks in much the same way as Doctor Evil.

 It is noted that Hudlin was responsible for producing The Boondocks with McGruder before serving as president of BET from 2005 to 2008, effectively ending the partnership between the two.
 McGruder is known to be very critical of the television network's work and programming.